EU AI Act Compliance Checklist for CTOs and CIOs

 - Administration of justice and democratic processes

 - Apply the exception in Article 6(3) — even if listed in Annex III, a system is not high-risk if it does not pose a significant risk of harm.
+The provision was not substantively amended, and the rule that an Annex III system performing profiling of natural persons is always high-risk survives.
 Document this assessment carefully if you rely on it.

 - Document the classification rationale for every AI system — this will be a key artefact in any regulatory inquiry